Ricks-Lab/gpu-utils/README.md

 ## amdgpu-monitor
 A utility to give the current state of all compatible AMD GPUs.
-The default behavior is to coninuously update a text based table in the current window unitl Ctrl-C is pressed.
+The default behavior is to continuously update a text based table in the current window unitl Ctrl-C is pressed.
 With the *--gui* option, a table of relevant parameters will be updated in a Gtk window.
 You can specify the delay between updates with the *--sleep N* option where N is an integer > zero that specifies the number of seconds